bettermarks/license-manager-POC/docs/concept.md

 ### Getting Products
 This route returns all 'available products'.
 For the POC, there is just one product, that is associated with 'full access'.
 Fine granular permissions within a product are not dealt with in the POC.
-But we already know, that the place, where to define specific permissions (f.e. permissions to have access to specific books), is the 'product'.
+But we already know, that the place, where to define specific permissions (e.g. permissions to have access to specific books), is the 'product'.
 ```
 GET /products